 My first attempt to ‘fix’ things was to cut out the foods that didn’t agree with us.
 We got rid of dairy, wheat, sugar, and refined foods as much as possible.
 This seemed to help, and we saw improvements in our health.
 After eating this way for a couple of years I wanted to share what I was learning and connect with others on the same journey, so I decided to start a blog.
 I googled madly, worked out how to start, and Quirky Cooking was born on 26 December 2008.
 Before I knew it, it had grown into a ‘go-to’ site for allergy friendly, healthy recipes, tips and meal plans.

 He was diagnosed with severe OCD and anxiety, and he began to really struggle just to cope with everyday life.
 Within weeks (at thirteen years old) he had so many fears and phobias that he couldn’t do his schoolwork, and I had to spoon feed him and dress him.
 (You can read his story here.)
 After much research I realised the importance of healing the gut as opposed to just avoiding problematic foods, so we began the GAPS diet.
 Within a couple of weeks we saw improvements.
 Within a month or two he was back doing his schoolwork (we homeschool), and he had a job at the local supermarket.
 Within six months he was speaking to large crowds about how to heal from anxiety and OCD.
 Within less than a year he was off all medication.
-He’s now eighteen years old, has graduated from high school, speaks three languages and is learning two more, and is looking forward to getting out into the work force for a year or two before going to university.
+He’s now 21 years old – he graduated from high school, works full time in an IT job he loves, lives in his own home with a friend and cooks healthy meals and eats well… and he has never had to go back on medication.